ProDataMan/ansible_best_windows/labs/setup-ansible/index.md

 In the VS Code Explorer pane:

+1. Under the "ansible-working" repository
-1. Right Click in the explorer pane
+2. Right Click in the explorer pane
-1. Select `New File`
+3. Select `New File`
-1. Name the new file 'inventory_simple.yml'
+4. Name the new file 'inventory_simple.yml'
-1. Paste the code below into the file
+5. Paste the code below into the file

     ```
     ---